 - Strengthen your abdominal core muscles.
 It is best to consult a Physiotherapist for an individualized plan of core bracing and stabilization exercises.

 What does a hernia look like?

 Options for peristomal hernia support

-It is important for an Enterostomal Therapy (ET) nurse to assess your stoma, abdomen and hernia.
+It is important for a Nurses Specialized in Wound, Ostomy & Continence (NSWOC) to assess your stoma, abdomen and hernia.
 A belt that doesn’t fit correctly can cause complications with the hernia and the stoma.
 Not every peristomal hernia needs a support garment or belt.
 We take the time to discuss all of your options and select the best supportive option for you.